-- 26. Define the class: public class HelloWorldTestClient {} - 27.
-We only need a main() method, so we can start be defining it: public static void main(String[] args) { }
+31. Define the class: public class HelloWorldTestClient {}

+32. We only need a main() method, so we can start be defining it: public static void main(String[] args) { }

-28. Inside the main() method we will need to first establish a context (a description of how to access the server), then using this context look up the HelloWorld EJB, then request an instance of the session bean on which we can finally call the business method hello().
-We start be creating a context and setting up its environment (We do all this within a try clause since there are possible exceptions).
-The values below are adjusted for the current configuration of JBoss and only for running the client on the same machine as the JBoss server:
+Inside the main() method we will need to first establish a context (a description of how to access the server), then using this context look up the HelloWorld EJB, then request an instance of the session bean on which we can finally call the business method hello().
+We start by creating a context and setting up its environment (We do all this within a try clause since there are possible exceptions).
+The values below are adjusted for our configuration of JBoss and only for running the client on the same machine as the JBoss server:

-29. Still inside the try block we have to ask the context to look up the HelloWorld EJB.
-The context will give us then an object which we can (in a bit unusual way) cast into a HelloWorldHome instance.
-Using this instance we can call the create() method to acquire an instance of HelloWorld:
+33. Still inside the try block we have to ask the context to look up the HelloWorld EJB.
+The context will return an object which we can (in a bit unusual way) cast into an instance of the HelloWorldHome interface.
+Using this instance we can call the create() method to acquire an instance of the HelloWorld interface:

-30. The last thing to do before the end of the try block is to call the business method hello().
+34. The last thing to do before the end of the try block is to call the business method hello().
 We can for example print the result of the hello() method: